 Swim with Dolphins

-Swimming with dolphins is an experience that you and your children will remember for a lifetime.
-Many destinations in the Caribbean, Florida, California, Hawaii, Australia, and even Israel offer dolphin swim activities, and though a bit pricey, the general consensus is that the experience is worth the price.
+Swimming with dolphins is incredible!
+Many destinations in the Caribbean, Florida, California, Hawaii, Australia, and even Israel offer dolphin swim activities.
 If you are vacationing near a dolphin swim venue, budget the approximately $100-200 per person for the activity.
 You won't be sorry.

 Most dolphin-swim facilities provide rehabilitation services for rescued marine animals.
 Some rescued animals cannot be returned to the wild and become permanent residents.
 Their offspring often remain at the facilities, too, where they are pampered and kept busy training and performing.
 Without these rehabilitation facilities many injured animals would have no hope of survival.
 Ticket sales help to fund rescue efforts and the cost of facilities required to house rescued animals.

 Winter the dolphin was rescued in 2005 off the coast of Florida.
 She was trapped in a blue crab net and lost part of her tail.
 After finding a home at the Clearwater Marine Aquarium, she was fitted with a prosthetic tail that enabled her to swim like normal dolphins.
-She is featured in the film Dolphin Tale released in 2011.
+She is featured in the films Dolphin Tale released in 2011 and Dolphin Tale 2, released in 2014.

-Edison Jones, his sister Charlotte, and friend Jonathan have an exciting dolphin encounter in the third book of The Secrets Begin series for middle-grade readers ages 8-12.
-Get your kids psyched up for great island adventures with these action-packed books.
+Edison Jones, his sister Charlotte, and friend Jonathan have an exciting dolphin encounter in Storm Glass Bay.
+Get your kids psyched up for great island adventures with this action-packed book.

-What can you expect on your dolphin swim?
+What can you expect during a dolphin swim?
 Each venue has a unique program, but in general you'll have a 60-90 minute experience that includes gearing up, an orientation, and in-water interaction.

 Your swim will take place in a cove or tank.
 Water depth and temperatures vary depending on the venue.
 If the water is cool (below 75 degrees) you'll want to wear a wet suit.
 Most venues can supply a wet suit if you don't have your own.